|My disabilty: Using a wheelchair

-A few years after being diagnosed with FA I started using a wheelchair, first for distances (I remember using it on school trips and my friends pushing me to and from school in it), and then when I made the transition to high school I used the chair to take me from lesson to lesson as I worried (or rather my parents worried) that I wouldn't be accepted in high school if I walked around in the manner that I did back then.
-Although I resented them at the time for pushing the use of a wheelchair around school, I know now it was a good move.
+A few years after being diagnosed with FA I started using a wheelchair first for distances (I remember using it on school trips and my friends pushing me to and from school in it) and then when I made the transition to high school I used the chair to take me from lesson to lesson as I worried (or rather my parents worried) that I wouldn't be accepted in high school if I walked around in the way that I did back then.
+Although I resented them at the time for pushing the use of a wheelchair around school I know now it was a good move.

 After my Scoliosis surgery I used my chair at all times outside the house.
 The surgery involved four weeks of bedrest in hospital and after that time I had to learn to walk again.
 I was very weak and lost a lot of weight.
 I also lost a lot of ability which I never regained - the co-ordination in my legs took a steep dive.

 Inside the house I still wobbled and staggered from A to B, using walls and furniture to steady myself.
 I was a bit like a human pinball at this stage as I would bounce from wall to wall until I got where I wanted to go.
 I couldn't walk in an open space as I needed something to hold onto.
-I guess, because my sense of balance was so poor, I needed something to hold onto to foster that sense of balance that I didn't have myself.
+I guess because my sense of balance was so poor I needed something to hold onto to give me that sense of balance that I didn't have myself.

 Over the next few years I was falling more and more often.
 Most afternoons I'd come home from school, plonk myself on the sofa, and ask everyone else to bring things to me as I needed them.
 It wasn't that I was lazy, it was just so much easier that way then walking there and getting it myself.

-I lost out on so much, didn't I?
-I knew that I was back then really, but I was so afraid of using a wheelchair all of the time, and I just didn't want to let go.
+I lost out on so much when I should of been enjoying being a teenager but I was so afraid of using a wheelchair all of the time and I just didn't want to let go.
 Wheelchairs are strange things; to somebody who isn't a wheelchair user they represent something terrible - a horrible accident or a debilitating disorder.
-To someone who needs one, a wheelchair removes barriers and promotes ability and independence.
+To someone who needs one a wheelchair removes barriers and promotes ability and independence.
 I just had to move from one mindset to the other.

 I began using the wheelchair full-time when I was 14 and I didn't look back.
 I'm so much more able and independent with my wheels, and so much happier.
 But I was soon to find that even more independence could be found in using my powerchair.

-As well as reaping a much greater level of independence from using a powerchair, it's amazing how much more energy I had in college compared to when I was at school and pushed myself great distances in my manual wheelchair.
+As well as gaining a lot of independence from using a powerchair it was amazing how much more energy I had in college compared to when I was at school and pushed myself great distances in my manual wheelchair.

 The powerchair that saw me through college and the first few working years of my life was a big, clumsy and quite basic powerchair which didn't have much battery power.
 The powerchiar itself was actually quite limiting as it couldn't be taken in small spaces or long distances.

 When I was 21 I got a mid-wheel drive powerchair (a Jazzy 1121) which was great as it turned on a dime and the battery lasted forever.
 With it I was able to go on buses and trains and go out for the day.
-As you can see from the picture on the right, I even took it on holiday to the US and I was able to enjoy it so much more because of the freedom I had - in my powerchair I was able to go where I wanted whereas before I've always been limited to wherever the person pushing me wanted to go.
+As you can see from the picture on the right I even took it on holiday to Walt Disney World and I was able to enjoy it so much more because of the freedom I had.